ennovyhs-ops/stocks/README.md

 ## Key Features

-- **Data Fetching:** Fetches 2 years of historical daily OHLCV (Open, High, Low, Close, Volume) data for up to 3 stocks and 1 benchmark index from Yahoo Finance.
+- **Data Fetching:** Fetches 2 years of historical daily OHLCV (Open, High, Low, Close, Volume) data for up to 3 stocks and 1 benchmark index from Yahoo Finance, to be input by user at interface page.
 - **Technical Analysis:** Computes a wide range of technical indicators, including:
     - VWMA (Volume Weighted Moving Average) (20 and 50-day)
     - Bollinger Bands (20-day with 2 standard deviations)